-As drought conditions persist in areas of South Dakota, ranchers are faced with many critical decisions.
-Do we purchase hay and feed through the drought?
-Do we reduce stocking rates and sell animals?
-Do we wean calves early?
-Do we dry lot our breeding animals?
-Do we supplement the forage available?
-How are we going to market our animals?
+Drought is here for many ranchers across South Dakota (Figure 1 & Figure 2).
+Cattle are heading to salebarns as ranchers are running out of grass and feed or they are shipping cattle to the extreme Southern counties of South Dakota where grass conditions and feed reserves are in better shape.
+During this stressful time, ranchers are faced with many critical decisions.
+Do they purchase hay and feed through the drought?
+Do they reduce stocking rates and sell cow/calf pairs and yearlings?
+Do they wean calves early?
+Do they dry lot our breeding animals?
+Do they supplement the forage available?
+How are they going to market their animals?
 All are very important decisions with their own financial implications unique to every ranch and must be carefully evaluated.
-However, before these questions are addressed, a ranch manager must try to ensure the natural resources of the ranch are also taken care of.
+However, as these questions are addressed, a ranch manager must try to ensure the natural resources of the ranch are also taken care of.

-Figure 1.
-(Above) Rangeland with adequate ground cover and residual plant heights.
+Figure 3.
+Rangeland with adequate ground cover and residual plant heights.

-Figure 2.
-(Above) Overgrazed rangeland with poor water holding capacity and increased runoff.
+Figure 4.
+Overgrazed rangeland with poor water holding capacity and increased runoff.

-As stated by Wayne T Hamilton (2003) paraphrasing Dr. E.J.
+As stated by Wayne T Hamilton (2003) in paraphrasing Dr. E.J.
 Dyksterhuis (1951): “The man who has a short pasture needs a rain much worse than his neighbor who has ample forage on the range.
 But, when the rains come, it will do the least good for the fellow who needs it most.”
-The South Dakota Natural Resources Conservation Service also has a rainfall simulator that does an excellent job illustrating this point.

 - Dyksterhuis, E.J.
 1951.
 The use of ecology on rangeland.
 Journal of Range Management 4:319-322.

 - Gates, R. 2013.
 Developing Trigger Dates for Drought Contingencies.